DrSkippy/Data-Science-45min-Intros/regex-101/README.md

 There are a lot of avenues to further explore the capabilities of regular expressions.
 We covered most of the building blocks, but here are a handful of possible next steps and assorted other notes to learn from while you're waiting for the 201 session of the class:

-I used these two resources for getting this outline layed out.
+I used these two resources for getting this outline laid out.
 The TLDP link has far more than is possible to fit in a 101 class:
 - [zytrax](http://www.zytrax.com/tech/web/regex.htm)
 - [TLDP](http://www.tldp.org/LDP/abs/html/x17129.html)